Text2SQL-Flow: A Robust SQL-Aware Data Augmentation Framework for Text-to-SQL: Methodology

 \subsubsection{\textbf{Chain-of-Thought Generation}}

-Chain-of-Thought (CoT) reasoning enhances a model’s ability to solve complex tasks by decomposing them into a sequence of smaller, manageable subproblems, thereby enabling step-by-step reasoning.
-Equipping LLMs with CoT reasoning capabilities thus improves their overall reasoning performance.
-In the context of Text-to-SQL translation, the CoT reasoning process typically involves the following steps: (1) analyzing the intent of the NL question, (2) interpreting the database schema, (3) identifying relevant tables and columns, (4) filtering necessary information, (5) selecting appropriate SQL operators, and (6) incrementally constructing the final SQL.
+To train high-quality LLMs capable of solving complex problems, supervising models using only the final SQL outputs is often insufficient.
+Chain-of-thought (CoT) traces generated by stronger models decompose the question-solving process into a sequence of smaller, manageable subproblems, enabling step-by-step reasoning.
+Such CoT supervision provides informative learning signals and can be leveraged to improve the overall reasoning performance of weaker LLMs.
+In the context of Text-to-SQL translation, CoT traces typically involve the following steps: (1) analyzing the intent of the NL question, (2) interpreting the database schema, (3) identifying relevant tables and columns, (4) filtering necessary information, (5) selecting appropriate SQL operators, and (6) incrementally constructing the SQL.

 To generate CoT reasoning traces, we employ an LLM with strong reasoning capabilities.
-The prompt design typically includes \textit{(1) instruction}($I_\text{cot}$), \textit{(2) database schema}($S$), \textit{(3) generated NL question}($q_i$), and \textit{(4) augmented SQL query}($s_i^{\text{aug}}$).
-Guided by this prompt for CoT generation, the LLM produces a complete reasoning chain that encompasses intermediate reasoning steps as well as the final SQL query, which can be expressed as follows:
+The prompt design includes \textit{(1) an instruction} ($I_\text{cot}$), \textit{(2) the database schema} ($S$), \textit{(3) the generated NL question} ($q_i$), and \textit{(4) the augmented SQL query} ($s_i^{\text{aug}}$).
+Guided by this prompt, the LLM produces a complete reasoning chain that encompasses intermediate reasoning steps as well as the final SQL query, which can be expressed as:

-where $P_{\text{cot}}(\cdot)$ denotes the process of CoT generation.
-During validation of the CoT, the generated SQL query is extracted from the reasoning chain.
-The CoT process is accepted as a valid solution only if the execution result of the generated SQL matches that of the reference SQL on the given database.
+where $P_{\text{cot}}(\cdot)$ denotes the CoT prompt construction process.
+During validation, the generated SQL query is extracted from the reasoning chain.
+A CoT trace is accepted as a valid solution only if the execution result of the generated SQL matches that of the reference SQL on the given database.